 Section 4.3.1 of the Ontario Energy Board Act, 1998 provides the statutory basis for the continuation of the Market Surveillance Panel, while Section 37 of the Electricity Act, 1998, establishes the Panel’s statutory powers of investigation.
-The mandate of the Panel is set out in Ontario Energy Board Bylaw #3 (pdf), which was most recently amended by By-law #5 (pdf).
+The mandate of the Panel is set out in Ontario Energy Board By-law #3 (pdf).

 The Ontario Energy Board and the IESO Protocol

 The Ontario Energy Board and the IESO have entered into a Protocol (pdf).
 Under the Protocol, the IESO's market assessment unit will continue to assist the Market Surveillance Panel, which is a Panel of the Ontario Energy Board.

 The Protocol also provides for the Market Surveillance Panel to continue to assist and advise the IESO on various matters arising under the market rules and addresses issues relating to confidentiality and the exchange of information.
 The Protocol came into effect on April 25, 2005 for a period of one year.
 The Protocol was previously renewed for successive two-year or six-month terms, but as of May 1, 2017 it will be automatically renewed for successive two-year terms unless either Party gives notice of its intention not to renew.